 “You already know about words that name things, and words that describe things.
 But today, you are going to learn about words that help connect pieces of information to each other.
 Those words are called conjunctions.”

-Then, I’d introduce the conjunction “and” with my first anchor chart.
+This is where I’d introduce the conjunction “and” with my first anchor chart.

 AND